aspnetboilerplate/aspnetboilerplate/doc/WebSite/Email-Sending.md

 ### Introduction

-Email sending is a pretty common task for almost every application.
+Sending emails is a very common task for most applications.
-ASP.NET Boilerplate provides a basic infrastructure to simply send emails and seperate email server configuration from sending emails.
+ASP.NET Boilerplate provides the basic infrastructure to send emails in a simple way.
+It also seperates the email server configuration from the sending of emails.

 ### IEmailSender

-**IEmailSender** is a service to simply send emails without knowing details.
+**IEmailSender** is a service to send emails without it knowing details.
 Example usage:

     public class TaskManager : IDomainService